EllieWasteland/HALOCEVR-Installer/README.md

 ## Overview

 This installer handles the downloading, extraction, and configuration of every required VR module — VR core, memory optimization, FPS interpolation, and spatial audio — in a single automated pass.
-No more hunting across multiple repositories or following error-prone manual guides.

 ---

 ## Features